The Soul Dam

 PETAL, THE MAGENTA

-"That is not my doing," ZiggyBoot said.
+"That is not my doing," Zigaboot said quickly.

 AU's voice stayed calm.
 "It is your outcome."